Local H-Principles for Partial Holomorphic Relations: Statements of the Theorems

 Assuming additional conditions we can give the following result for general holomorphic fiber bundles.

-\begin{corollary} Let $B$ be a Stein manifold of finite type and $X\to B$ be a holomorphic fiber bundle with an open partial holomorphic relation $\calR\subset X^{(r)}_\CC$ and a holomorphic section $s:B\to X$.
-Let $N_s$ be a tubular neighbourhood of $s(B)$ in $X$ and let $\calR_s=\calR\cap (\pi^r_0)^{-1}(N_s)$, where $\pi^r_0:X^{(r)}\to X$ is the natural projection.
+\begin{corollary} Let $B$ be a Stein manifold of finite type and $X\to B$ a holomorphic fiber bundle.
+Consider an open holomorphic partial differential relation $\calR\subset X^{(r)}_\CC$ and a holomorphic section $s:B\to X$.
+Let $N_s$ be a tubular neighbourhood of $s(B)$ in $X$ and $\calR_s=\calR\cap (\pi^r_0)^{-1}(N_s)$, where $\pi^r_0:X^{(r)}\to X$ is the natural projection.
 If $\calR_\RR(M)$ satisfies a $C^0$--dense and relative to domain $h$--principle for every totally real submanifold of maximal dimension $M\subset B$, then $\calR_s$ satisfies the $h$--principle for germs of sections over any adapted skeleton.
 The $h$--principle over germs is $C^0$--dense and weakly relative to Stein compact domains properly attached to the adapted skeleton.

-Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(M)$ are all parametric, relative to parameter and/or full, then so it is the $h$--principle over germs of sections lifting to $\calR_s$. \end{corollary} \begin{proof}(of Corollary \ref{Corollary: Main theorem for fiber bundles.}) $N_s$ is a holomorphic vector bundle over $B$.
-We just need to check that the realifications of $\calR_s$ satisfy the conditions of Theorem \ref{Theorem: Main Theorem for finite type Stein manifolds.
+Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(M)$ are all parametric, relative to parameter and/or full, then so it is the $h$--principle over germs of sections lifting to $\calR_s$. \end{corollary} \begin{proof}[Proof (of Corollary \ref{Corollary:theorem for fiber bundles.})] $N_s$ is a holomorphic vector bundle over $B$.
+We just need to check that the realifications of $\calR_s$ satisfy the conditions of Theorem \ref{Theorem: Theorem for finite type Stein manifolds.
 Version that preserves holonomy in proper sets.} to obtain the result.
-We need to check that the realifications of $\calR_s$ satisfy the same kind of $h$--principle than the realifications of $\calR$.
+We need to check that the realifications of $\calR_s$ satisfy the same type of $h$--principle than the realifications of $\calR$.

 This is given by the $C^0$--density of the $h$--principles over the realifications, indeed the homotopies from $\FR_{s,\RR}(M)$ to $\HR_{s,\RR}(M)$ can be chosen to have their images inside $N_s^{(r)}=(\pi_0^r)^{-1}(N_s)$ for every totally real submanifold $M\subset B$ of maximal dimension. \end{proof}